davidlee-coder/CORS/README.md

 # Overview
 A CORS policy that trusts arbitrary subdomains and accepts `http://` origins can enable sensitive-data exfiltration (cookies, API keys) via cross-origin requests especially when combined with XSS or a network-level downgrade (MITM).

+# My "Aha" Moment
+The real lightbulb moment was realizing the vulnerability wasn't just reflected origin, it was that the server didn't care about the protocols `http vs https` when reflecting the origin.
+It blindly trusted any scheme as long as the domain matched.
+I had been focused on subdomain tricks and null origins the usual CORS suspects that I overlooked the simplest thing, modern browsers allow http origins to read https responses if the server permits it via CORS.

 # Background

 - Many apps use multiple subdomains (e.g., `stock.example.com`, `api.example.com`) and want selective CORS between them.